ACl365/MIMIC-demo/docs/strategic_impact.md

 1. **Technical Integration**: Developing secure APIs for real-time data exchange between the prediction system and EHR
 2. **Alert Fatigue**: Designing an alert system that provides actionable information without overwhelming clinicians
 3. **Workflow Disruption**: Ensuring the system enhances rather than disrupts existing clinical workflows
-4. **Data Standardization**: Handling variations in data formats and coding systems across different EHR implementations
+4. **Data Standardisation**: Handling variations in data formats and coding systems across different EHR implementations
 5. **Regulatory Compliance**: Meeting DATA PROTECTION ACT, HITECH, and other regulatory requirements for patient data

 ### Proposed Solutions

-1. **FHIR-Based Integration**: Utilize the Fast Healthcare Interoperability Resources (FHIR) standard for seamless data exchange
+1. **FHIR-Based Integration**: Utilise the Fast Healthcare Interoperability Resources (FHIR) standard for seamless data exchange
 2. **Risk-Tiered Alerting**: Implement a tiered alert system that only notifies clinicians of moderate to high-risk patients
 3. **EHR-Embedded Dashboard**: Integrate the risk prediction directly into the EHR interface rather than as a separate system
 4. **Automated Documentation**: Generate discharge planning notes based on risk assessment to reduce documentation burden